 To honor this Kindergarten to fifth grade connection Principal Susan Phillips chose as this month's selection, Long Night Moon by Cynthia Rylant.
+Watch her reading the story as Chief Jumping Frog.
 It's a beautifully illustrated poem in the Native American tradition.
 This is a book by a favorite author that will be read to legions of children who pass through our doors.
-They will first hear the story in Kindergarten, and before they leave on their final leg of their elementary journey, they will hear it again with a new depth of its meaning and beauty.
-Children will also have the advantage of hearing their very own Principal, dressed at Chief Jumping Frog (a native American name that goes back to Susan Phillip's days as a Kindergarten teacher at Chets Creek leading our very first Pow Wow) read this powerful poem.
-Enjoy the reading below.
+They will first hear the story in Kindergarten, and before they leave on their final leg of their elementary journey, they will hear it again with a new depth of its meaning and beauty in 5th grade.

 Friday, November 13, 2009